tammyho52/flashcardKataPublic/README.md

 To ensure UI consistency and reusability, common views, components, and view modifiers are stored under the `Shared` folder.

 Notable reusable components include:
-- Default Empty Views & Guest Views:
+- Customizable Default Empty Views & Guest Views:
-  - Handle cases where no user data exists (e.g. when no decks or flashcards have been created).
+  - `DefaultEmptyScreen`: Displays an empty state when no user data exists (e.g. no decks or flashcards have been created), with navigation buttons prompting the user to create new content.
-  - Support guest user access (e.g. for unauthenticated users).
+  - `GuestDefaultScreen`: Supports guest user access (e.g. for unauthenticated users) and provides buttons to encourage account creation to unlock all app features.
 - Bulk Actions:
-  - Reusable functionalities, such as "expand all" and "select all" for decks and flashcard selection for review, utilized across both `Read` and `Review` tabs.
+  - `SelectAllScreen`: Provides reusable functionality, including `ExpandAllHelper` and `SelectAllHelper` for choosing decks and flashcard for review.
+This functionality is used across both `Read` and `Review` tabs.
 - Themed Navigation Bar Style:
-  - `ColoredGlobalNavigationBarStyle` supports custom gradient backgrounds using 3 colors for each Tab.
+  - `ColoredGlobalNavigationBarStyle`: Supports custom gradient backgrounds using 3 colors for each Tab.
 The navigation bar style dynamically adjusts the Tab's views to ensure content visibility behind the custom tab bar.

 ---